 WHAT IS TOOTH WHITENING / BLEACHING?

-Teeth Whitening is the process of bleaching your teeth in order to make them appear whiter.
-It can be done at home or best by a dentist, and is a purely cosmetic procedure, In South Delhi Gk1 Orion Orthodontic & Dental Care Centre offers both in office as well as home bleach procedures.
+Teeth Whitening refers to the process of bleaching your teeth for making them appear whiter and help get rid of yellow stains.
+This procedure can either be done at home using natural or chemical treatment or by best bleaching dentist.
+This is a purely cosmetic procedure, available in Orion Orthodontic & Dental Care Centre both in the clinic as well as home bleach procedures.

 WHAT ARE THE CAUSES OF YELLOW AND DISCOLOURED TEETH?